K-PK66/HSBCLRNEXP/Fitch Learning/Excel Basics/readme.md

 Cell style can be changed by the _Styles_ section of _Home_ menu.
 Click the dropdown button and click _New Cell Style_ to custom a cell style.
 Once you have created a set of Cell Styles, you can use these styles on multiple files for consistency across many different models.
 If you have saved a file with custom Cell Styles, you can merge those styles to other workbooks by selecting _Merge Styles_ from within the _Home_'s _Cell Styles_ menu, simply selecting the workbook that has the style you want to copy.

 ![](https://github.com/K-PK66/HSBCLRNEXP/blob/main/Fitch%20Learning/Excel%20Basics/Screenshot%202025-05-10%20at%2019.07.37.png?raw=true)

+### Conditional Formatting

+Conditional formatting allows us to format data in a specific way if it meets certain criteria.
+This is useful for making certain data stand out.
+Conditional formatting is dynamic, so if the underlying data changes, or the criteria changes, the formatting will also change. _Conditional Formatting_ can be found under the _Home_ menu.

+We can also create our own conditional formatting rules.
+By selecting _New Rule_ in the _Conditional Formatting_ menu, we can create a rule governing the formatting of the selected cells.
+We can choose to...

+- _Format all cells based on their values_
+- _Format only cells that contain_ certain data (this leaves the formatting of the other cells unchanged)
+- _Format only top or bottom ranked values_
+- _Format only values that are above or below average_
+- _Format only unique or duplicate values_
+- _Use a formula to determine which cells to format_